Horlakz/order-management/readme.md

-# Checkit Order Application
+# Order Application

-This repository contains the Checkit Order Application, an order management system built with NestJS.
+This repository contains an order management system built with NestJS.
 The application provides various functionalities including user authentication, order management, and chat features.

 ## Table of Contents